xionchen/gerrit-cmd/README.rst

 2. $ git clone https://github.com/xionchen/gerrit-cmd.git
 3. $ cd gerrit-cmd
 4. $ pip install .
-5. edit your configuration file
+5. edit your configuration file reference to "Configuration"

 On windowns:
 ------------

 1. install pip
-2. In git bash: git clone  https://github.com/xionchen/gerrit-cmd.git
+2. Download the project form https://github.com/xionchen/gerrit-cmd
 3. In cmd:
   a. enter the gerrit-cmd path
-  b. run pip install .
+  b. run pip "install ."
-4. edit your configuration file
+4. edit your configuration file under your %HOMEPATH% (usually it's C:/user/username) reference to "Configuration"

 **note**:cmd in windows do not support utf-8,so if there may be some messy code, pipeline the result to a file is a way to deal with this problem.